Distributed Online Optimization for Multi-Agent Networks with Coupled Inequality Constraints: Introduction

-This paper focuses on distributed online optimization.
-With regard to online optimization, it was first investigated for centralized scenario in machine learning community \cite{zinkevich2003online,hazan2007logarithmic,shalev2012online}.
-In centralized online optimization, there exists a sequence of time-dependent convex objective cost functions, which is not known as a priori knowledge and only revealed gradually.
-To be specific, the cost function at current time slot is accessible only after the decision at current time instant is made.
-To measure the performance of online algorithms, it is conventional to compare the cost incurred by the algorithm through the sequential objective cost functions with the cost incurred by the best fixed decision in hindsight, i.e., the minimal cost that can be known offline, and the metric, as the difference between two costs, is called {\em regret}.
-In general, it is declared ``good'' for an online algorithm if the regret is sublinear.
-For example, the author in \cite{zinkevich2003online} has considered the online optimization problem subject to feasible set constraints, and an online subgradient projection algorithm was proposed.
-Later, the authors in \cite{hazan2007logarithmic,shalev2012online} have further addressed the same problem as in \cite{zinkevich2003online}.
-Recently, a sequence of time-varying inequality constraints have been treated for the online optimization in \cite{neely2017online}.
+This paper focuses on distributed online optimization, which has numerous applications, such as prediction from expert advice, online spam filtering, online shortest paths, portfolio selection, and recommendation systems \cite{hazan2016introduction}.
+Note that online optimization was first investigated for centralized scenarios in machine learning community \cite{zinkevich2003online,hazan2007logarithmic,shalev2012online}.
+In centralized online optimization, there exists a sequence of time-dependent convex cost functions, which are not known as a priori knowledge and only revealed gradually.
+To be specific, the cost function at current time slot is accessible only after a decision is made at the current time.
+To measure the performance of an online algorithm, it is conventional to compare the accumulated cost associated with the sequential cost functions incurred by the algorithm at each time step with the cost incurred by the best fixed/dynamic decisions in hindsight, i.e., the minimal cost under the condition that all the cost functions at all times are known, and the metric, the difference between the two costs, is called static/dynamic regret.
+In general, an online algorithm is declared ``good'' if the regret is sublinear.
+For example, the author in \cite{zinkevich2003online} considered the online optimization problem subject to feasible set constraints, and an online subgradient projection algorithm was proposed.
+Later, the authors in \cite{hazan2007logarithmic} and \cite{shalev2012online} further addressed the same problem as in \cite{zinkevich2003online}.
+Recently, a sequence of time-varying inequality constraints have been treated for the online optimization in \cite{neely2017online,paternain2016online,chen2017online}.